NeoHW/tp/docs/DeveloperGuide.md

 #### Introduction

-The `ClearCommand` class is responsible for clearing all data in PatientSync
+The `ClearCommand` class is responsible for clearing all data in PatientSync.

 #### Specifications